Why are these two simple words sometimes so hard for corporations to utter when they’ve made a mistake?

 Often times it’s because of the illogical thinking that accompanies it: most top executives are loathe to admit they’ve made a mistake (or that their company failed its customers in some manner) because they view it as a sign of weakness.
 This couldn’t be farther from the truth: owning up to and apologizing for a mistake takes courage and is a true sign of leadership.

 What makes up an effective public apology, anyway?
 It’s showing true remorse and a genuine willingness to help those affected most.
-Take the Amtrak derailment in Philadelphia from last May, for example.
+Take an Amtrak derailment in Philadelphia, for example.
 Although many of the facts surrounding the cause were unknown at the time, Amtrak’s CEO was front and center with media, local officials and the NTSB apologizing for the accident, expressing deep sympathy and condolences to those families who lost loved ones, and vowing to review the causes to help prevent a similar disaster from occurring in the future.
 While the situation was a dark chapter in the history of the company, the CEO did the right thing by taking full responsibility and quickly apologizing for the incident.

 When done properly, public apologies can actually lead to greater customer retention and brand loyalty and have a positive impact on the overall financial health of a brand.

 Here are four tips to keep in mind for your clients for the next time they face a situation where a public apology is called for:

 - Show true remorse towards those affected most.
 Be human; express sympathy with those most affected and show them your genuine care and concern.
 Put yourself in their shoes; how would it make you feel if you were the one affected?